geneas/lua/README.md

 *tabular.istable(v)*

-Returns true if v is a table and not NIL.
+Returns true if v is a table and not NIL and not a *geneas.class* object.

 *tabular.isvalue(v)*

-Returns true if v is not a table and not nil.
+Returns true if v is not a table and not nil, or if v is a *geneas.class* object.

 **Structured Indexing**

 *tabular.getfield(t, k)*

-Accesses table t using a 'structured' key k.
+Access table t using a 'structured' key k.
 The key is a string consisting of a concatenation of string keys ".<key>" and numerical keys "[key]".

 Thus for example if key = "left[1][2].right" then the value t.left[1][2].right